Western Howgills

 Perhaps I have lacked energy or enthusiasm.
 Perhaps the objective expressed half-heartedly in the Preamble to visit all 400 5km x 5km squares in North-West England, in order to give a balanced impression of the region, has led me elsewhere.
 But I never really addressed that objective and it necessarily faded away during the pandemic.

 I’ll try to walk up more hills.
 Saunterings and I need fresh impetus.
 Walking up a hill adds focus and provides a sense of achievement.
 But which hills should I walk up?
-In Sauntering 124 I listed the most prominent hills (given again below) in North-West England, extracted from the Database of British and Irish Hills.
+In Sauntering 124 I listed the most prominent hills in North-West England, extracted from the Database of British and Irish Hills.
 The 'prominence' of a hill is equal to its 'drop', that is, the minimum vertical height you have to lose when walking from its top to any higher hill.
 I think of the most prominent hills as the 'top drops'.
 I remarked in Sauntering 124 that “if you wanted a list of the best 100 hills to walk up in North-West England then you could do worse than adopt the most prominent 100”.
 Whereas the highest hills are almost all in the Lake District, the top drops are an interesting mix of generally isolated hills distributed around the region and some of them are not particularly high.

 Ingleborough and Whernside